Hyundai Sonata Tires & Wheels Guide By Mason Clark March 31, 2026 9 min read

 Decode Tire Numbers

-Compatible Alternative Tire Sizes and What Changes (Speedometer, Clearance)
+Compatible Alternative Tire Sizes and What Changes: Speedometer and Clearance

-Best Replacement Tires for 2024 Sonata: All‑Season, Performance, Winter
+Best Replacement Tire Types for a 2024 Sonata: All-Season, Performance, and Winter

-All‑Season Michelin Primacy Tour A/S Balanced comfort, low noise
+All-season Michelin Primacy Tour A/S Comfort, low noise, daily use

-Performance Pirelli P Zero AS Grip and handling
+Performance all-season Pirelli P Zero AS Grip and responsive handling

 Tire Lifespan for a 2024 Sonata and When to Replace Them